- Objectives of the Fair Labor Standards Act (FLSA)

 - What if I fear my employer retaliating against me?

-Courts have dealt with the issue of misclassifying employees for decades, but until recently, have not really had to deal with distinguishing employees from unpaid interns.
+5. ?
+How do courts deal with classifying unpaid interns vs. workers (employee, independent contractor, or volunteer)?
+Courts have dealt with the issue of misclassifying employees for decades, but until recently, have not really had to deal with distinguishing employees from unpaid workers, mainly because people working for free never occurred with much regularity as it is today.
+Therefore, until recently, the legal precedent related to this issue mostly dealt with misclassifying Employees as Independent Contractors, but this is changing.
 In April 2010, the U.S. Department of Labor released a Fact Sheet outlining the requirements a legal unpaid internship must meet in order to legally be unpaid.
+Furthermore, cases of misclassified unpaid interns have started to require courts to deal with this issue.
+Many believe that misclassification of unpaid interns have not be dealt with by many courts so far because these cases often are settled out of court.

 (1) the training, even though it includes actual operation of the facilities of the employer, is similar to that which would be given in a vocational school;

-So, for example, the student’s placement should be career oriented, and not in an occupation for which no lengthy observation or training is required, like in janitorial work, flipping hamburgers, or answering phones.
+So, for example, the student’s placement should be career oriented, and not in an occupation for which no lengthy observation or training is required such as, for example, janitor work or making hamburgers.
 Furthermore, vocational education also is based on progressive learning, which requires students to learn new things based on skills and knowledge learned previously.
-Trainees who repeatedly perform the same tasks as employees do, would be entitled to be paid for that time.
-Training that constitutes a very limited and narrow kind of learning (e.g. using employers unique filing system) does not rise to the level that one would receive in a “general vocational course.”
+Trainees who performed during training the same tasks that they would have as employees, would be entitled to be paid for that time, training that constitutes a very limited and narrow kind of learning does not rise to the level that one would receive “in a general vocational course.

 (2) the training is for the benefit of the trainees or students;